nickth3man/mymiamidoctor/memory-bank/WEBSITE_HOSTING_PLAN.md

 ## Conclusion

 Following this hosting plan will ensure a professional, reliable, and easy-to-maintain deployment of the MyMiamiDoctor website.
-The recommended Vercel hosting provides an optimal balance of performance, ease of use, and professional features that align with the project requirements.
+The recommended Netlify hosting provides an optimal balance of performance, ease of use, and professional features that align with the project requirements.

 By using continuous deployment from GitHub, future updates will be seamless and risk-free, allowing for rapid iteration and improvements to the website as needed.